HeejoNam/heejonam.github.io/README.md

 ### Education

 **Ewha Womans Unviersity**, Seoul, Korea.
-Master of Science in Computer Science Engineering Bachelor of Science in Computer Science Engineering
+Master of Science in Computer Science Engineering<br/>
+Bachelor of Science in Computer Science Engineering

 ### Honors and Awards